FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 Sway provides a nice way to manage callable interfaces with its `abi` system.

-Calls can be made both from one contract to another and from scripts to contracts.

 ## Example

 Here is an example of a *contract calling another contract* in Sway: